CharlieDigital/chrlschn/src/content/blog/2023/typescript-is-not-a-programming-language.md

 It is not.

 In reality, it’s probably easier to not think about TypeScript as a programming language or even as a type system.
-In fact, the easiest way to wrap your head around TypeScript is to think of it as a ***shape definition language***.
+Perhaps the easiest way to wrap your head around TypeScript is to think of it as a ***shape definition markup***.

 ---